CI / CD Pipelines

 LEAFPRESS_FOOTER_REPO_URL: "${{ github.server_url }}/${{ github.repository }}"

-Full workflow example (PDF + DOCX)
+Full workflow example (all formats)

 name: Generate Documentation